One of the most common questions I get asked by friends and acquaintances is "so how did you get a job that allows you to travel like this?"

 - Development (basic HTML and CSS at minimum)

 - Strategic thinking (especially if applying for / aspiring toward senior roles)

 You don't need to be a genius at everything, but a base knowledge of a variety of skills with a few areas of expertise is often a good fit, especially for a growing startup/remote company.

 Start now and figure the rest out later

-Applying or at least researching relevant roles as soon as right now is very helpful because you start to get a feel for what the job requirements are, what kind of roles are out there, and what the application process looks like.
+Applying for relevant roles as soon as right now is very helpful because you start to get a feel for what the job requirements are, what kind of roles are out there, and what the application process looks like.
 It's no easy task to do this on top of a full-time job, but it's possible.

-It's also worth asking your employer if there is any opportunity take your current role remote - if you're happy in your job, you'll never know unless you ask.
+It's also worth asking your employer if there is any opportunity take your current role remote – you'll never know unless you ask.